TheBevyFlock/bevy_cli/docs/src/linter/install.md

 ## CLI

-The CLI supports automatically installing the linter if you do not have it installed already.
+The CLI supports automatically installing the latest released version of the linter if you do not have it installed already.
 Make sure you [have the CLI first](../cli/install.md), then simply run the `lint` subcommand:

 ```sh
 bevy lint